John-Ridgway/RollbackEngine/Readme.md

     - Maybe other platforms in the future
 - Aims to bring convenience to Game Development for Linux without sacrificing access to other platforms

+## Requirements
+1. C++ build tools
+   - This application was primarily configured with MinGW in mind
+2. Python 3.11

 ## *Quick Start Guide*
 #### __Linux__